zio/zio/microsite/src/main/tut/datatypes/queue.md

 ## Creating a queue

 A `Queue` can be bounded (with a limited capacity) or unbounded.

-There are various strategies to process new values when the queue is full:
+There are several strategies to process new values when the queue is full:

-- the default `bounded` queue is back-pressured: when full, any offering fiber will be suspended until the queue is able to add the item
+- The default `bounded` queue is back-pressured: when full, any offering fiber will be suspended until the queue is able to add the item;
-- a `dropping` queue will drop new items when the queue is full
+- A `dropping` queue will drop new items when the queue is full;
-- a `sliding` queue will drop old items when the queue is full
+- A `sliding` queue will drop old items when the queue is full.

 To create a back-pressured bounded queue:
 ```tut:silent